dragonflydb/documentation/docs/command-reference/strings/psetex.md

 ### Can I modify the expiration time of an existing key?

-No, `PSETEX` will overwrite any existing key and its expiration.
+Yes, `PSETEX` will overwrite the existing key's value and expiration time with the new value and expiration time.
-If you want to change the expiration time without modifying the value itself, consider using the `PEXPIRE` or `EXPIRE` commands.
+If you want to change the expiration time only, without modifying the value, consider using the [`PEXPIRE`](../generic/pexpire.md) or [`EXPIRE`](../generic/expire.md) commands.

 ### What happens if the key already exists?